lulzshadowwalker/arrr/README.md

   flutter pub run change_app_package_name:main com.new.package.name
   ```

+- replace all 'arrr' occurrences with the new project name.

 ## NOTES

 - Beware of pre-included linked files ( part, part of ) if you were to declare private fields.